shuvroroy/filament-spatie-laravel-health/README.md

 ## Customising the heading

-You can customise the heading for the `HealthCheckResults` by publishing the configuration file and updating the `resource.heading` value.
+You can customise the heading for the `HealthCheckResults` by publishing the configuration file and updating the `page.heading` value.

 ## Customising the navigation group

-You can customise the navigation group for the `HealthCheckResults` by publishing the configuration file and updating the `resource.navigation.group` value.
+You can customise the navigation group for the `HealthCheckResults` by publishing the configuration file and updating the `page.navigation.group` value.

 ## Customising the navigation label

-You can customise the navigation label for the `HealthCheckResults` by publishing the configuration file and updating the `resource.navigation.label` value.
+You can customise the navigation label for the `HealthCheckResults` by publishing the configuration file and updating the `page.navigation.label` value.

 ## Customising the navigation sorting

-You can customise the navigation sort for the `HealthCheckResults` by publishing the configuration file and updating the `resource.navigation.sort` value.
+You can customise the navigation sort for the `HealthCheckResults` by publishing the configuration file and updating the `page.navigation.sort` value.

 ## Testing